 - License Bonds – Depending on where you live, there may be additional provincial insurance requirements, known as license bonds or permit bonds, for people in construction-related trades.

 - Contractor’s Equipment and Builder’s Risk – Your contractor can also purchase builders risk insurance, to protect their own tools and equipment.

 Protect yourself from unnecessary risk by verifying your contractor’s insurance, and carefully scrutinizing the construction contract before you sign it.
 Even if you know and trust the contractor, it’s worth taking the simple steps necessary to protect your investment, and your home.

-Our team at Bow Valley Insurance is here to help with your home insurance and renovations insurance in Calgary.
+Our team at Bow Valley Insurance is here to help with your home insurance and renovations insurance.
 Get started with our detailed home evaluation tool, or shop with a free home insurance quote from our team.